railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 The fields above apply the taxes that you specify and record them in the general accounts but don't provide you with the documentation that your tax authorities might need.
 For this use the Tax Declaration tab to define which Tax Cases should be used for this tax:

-*  *Invoices/Base Code* : tax case to record the invoiced amount that the tax is based on,
+*  :guilabel:`Invoices/Base Code` : tax case to record the invoiced amount that the tax is based on,

-*  *Invoices/Tax Code* : tax case to record the invoiced tax amount
+*  :guilabel:`Invoices/Tax Code` : tax case to record the invoiced tax amount

-*  *Refund Invoices/Base Code* : tax case to record the refund invoice amount that the tax is based on,
+*  :guilabel:`Refund Invoices/Base Code` : tax case to record the refund invoice amount that the tax is based on,

-*  *Refund Invoices/Tax Code* : tax case to record the refund invoice tax amount.
+*  :guilabel:`Refund Invoices/Tax Code` : tax case to record the refund invoice tax amount.

 Use of Taxes on Products, Partners, Projects and Accounts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^